hplisiecki/Supervised-Semantic-Differential/README.md

 ## Quickstart

-Below is an end-to-end minimal example using the Polish model and a “climate” dataset.
+Below is an end-to-end minimal example using the Polish model and an example dataset.
 Adjust paths and column names to your data.

 ```python